dependable-cps/website/_pages/openings.md

 # Open positions

-**Update 1: We might have an opening in Fall 2023 related to our 'Formal method in robotics' project.
+**Update 1: We will have an opening in Fall 2023 related to our 'Formal method in robotics' project.
 We are looking for a potential candidate who has the background/research experience in temporal logic (LTL, STL, Hyperproperties) and optimization with strong programming skills.
-Feel free to get in touch if this matches your background.
+Feel free to get in touch if this matches your background.**

 **Note: We recently finished hiring new PhD students and currently don't have funding for additional/new PhD and postdoc positions.
 We can only welcome you if you have a fellowship.
 I'd be happy to support you after you apply to our group.
 New positions are updated on this page, so please check again in the future**